Q. How much water is required to get on a plane?

 Q. How long has your kit been in production?

 A. Mr. Songsak Sriprasertying of Bangkok, Thailand is the original inventor of the coupler used in Thai longtails.
 Songsak first began manufacturing our kit 57 years ago.
 He passed away in 2014, but his sons continue their family legacy by producing the highest quality longtail in Thailand under the SPS brand name.
 As the leading manufacturer in Southeast Asia, the family of Mr. Songsak & Mrs. Praphrimon Sriprasertying are considered the "First Family" of Thai longtails.
-Their continuous production has resulted in untold hundreds of thousands being produced over the years.
+Their continuous production has resulted in untold millons being produced over the years.
 Our longtail kits were being field tested in the remote jungles of Southeast Asia 20 years before the first modern mud motor manufacturer in North America ever even opened their doors for business.
-The Thai longtail motor is the predecessor to all American longtails in current production.
+The Thai longtail motor is the predecessor to all other mud motors in current production.

 Q. Why would I buy a mud motor made in Thailand over one made here in the USA?